Dash0 Raises $110M Series B at $1B Valuation

 2. OTEL_RESOURCE_ATTRIBUTES

-Resource attributes add context to your telemetry by describing the environment where your code is running.
-They're key-value pairs that capture details such as environment type, service version, cloud region, or any other metadata that helps you understand and filter your data.
+Resource attributes add contextual metadata to your telemetry by describing the environment where your code is running.
+They're key-value pairs that capture details such as the deployment environment, service version, cloud region, or any other dimension that helps you slice and filter your data.

 OpenTelemetry Resoure attributes in Dash0